2025DA04097/ML-Assignment-2/README.md

 | KNN | 0.9123 | 0.9559 | 0.9429 | 0.9167 | 0.9296 | 0.8139 |
 | Naive Bayes | 0.9386 | 0.9878 | 0.9452 | 0.9583 | 0.9517 | 0.8676 |
 | Random Forest | 0.9561 | 0.9937 | 0.9589 | 0.9722 | 0.9655 | 0.9054 |
+# Observations
+## Logistic Regression

+Logistic Regression achieved the highest accuracy (96.49%) and MCC score (0.9245) among all evaluated models.
+The model demonstrated excellent classification capability with a very high AUC score of 0.9954, indicating strong discrimination between malignant and benign cases.
+The high recall value shows that the model successfully identified most positive cases.

+## Decision Tree

+Decision Tree provided reasonable performance with an accuracy of 91.23%.
+Although the model is highly interpretable and easy to visualize, it achieved the lowest AUC score among all models, suggesting a weaker ability to distinguish between classes compared to other techniques.
+The lower MCC value also indicates reduced prediction consistency.

+## K-Nearest Neighbors (KNN)

+KNN achieved the same accuracy as the Decision Tree model but delivered a significantly better AUC score of 0.9559.
+The model performed well in identifying similar patterns in the dataset; however, its overall predictive power remained lower than Logistic Regression and Random Forest.

+## Naive Bayes

+Naive Bayes achieved strong performance despite its assumption of feature independence.
+With an accuracy of 93.86% and an AUC of 0.9878, the model demonstrated robust classification ability while remaining computationally efficient and simple to implement.

+## Random Forest

+Random Forest delivered excellent results across all evaluation metrics.
+The model achieved an accuracy of 95.61%, a high AUC score of 0.9937, and strong precision and recall values.
+The ensemble approach effectively reduced overfitting and improved generalization, making it one of the most reliable models in this study.

+# Overall Winner

+Although Random Forest performed exceptionally well, Logistic Regression achieved the highest Accuracy (96.49%), highest F1 Score (0.9726), highest Recall (0.9861), highest AUC (0.9954), and highest MCC (0.9245).
+Therefore, Logistic Regression is considered the best-performing model for the Breast Cancer Wisconsin Dataset used in this project.